rajpatil7322/ENCRYPTED_EVM_PUSH_NOTIFICATIONS/README.md

-# Sample EVM PUSH Notification Project
+# EVM PUSH Notification Project

 This project demonstrates a smart contract broadcasting notifications to a specific address directly on Discord.
 Try running some of the following tasks in sequence: